Short program (figure skating): Single skating

-Junior single skaters also have seven required elements, in any sequence, but with three groups of variations depending on the season.
-For example, men in the junior division had to skate the following elements in 2022-2023: one double or triple Axel jump; a double or triple loop jump; one jump combination consisting of either one double jump and a triple jump or two triple jumps; one flying camel spin; a sit spin with just one change of foot; a spin combination with just one change of foot; and a step sequence using the entire ice surface.
-Junior women had to skate these elements: a double or triple flip jump; one jump combination consisting of two double jumps, one double and one triple jump, or two triple jumps; a flying sit spin; a layback and/or sideway leaning spin or a camel spin without a change of foot; a spin combination with just one change of foot; and a step sequence using the entire ice surface.
+Junior single skaters also have seven required elements, which can be performed in any sequence, and comprise three groups that last over three seasons.

 Senior male single skaters can execute any triple or quadruple jump they like, although when a quadruple jump is executed in a jump combination, a different quadruple jump can be included as a solo jump.
-Senior men and women and junior men cannot execute an additional Axel jump to fulfill the second requirement of a triple or quadruple jump and it cannot be repeated as a solo jump or jump combination.
-Senior women can choose any triple jump for the second requirement, but junior men and women can only execute the prescribed double or triple jump.
+Senior men and women and junior men cannot execute an additional Axel jump to fulfill the second requirement of a triple or quadruple jump, and it cannot be repeated as a solo jump or jump combination.
+Senior women can choose any triple jump to meet the second requirement, but junior men and women are limited to executing the prescribed double or triple jump.
+Quintuple jumps are not allowed in the short program.

 All levels of skaters must execute different jumps in their jump combinations than the jump they choose to fulfill their solo jump requirement.
-However, senior men can choose the same jump or a different double, triple, or quadruple jump, but when they execute a quadruple jump to fulfill their quadruple or triple jump requirement (#2), they can include a different quadruple jump in their jump combination.
+However, senior men can choose the same jump or a different double, triple, or quadruple jump.
+When they execute a quadruple jump to fulfill their quadruple or triple jump requirement (#2), they can include a different quadruple jump in their jump combination.
 Senior women and junior men and women can include either the same jump or a different double or triple jump in their combination jump.
-If a skater executes an extra jump or jumps, "only the individual jump(s) which is not according to requirements will have no value".
-Jumps are judged in the order of their execution.
+An Euler jump is not allowed in the jump combination in the short program.